seniorgod/ifi-tidal-release/README.md

     [Install]
     WantedBy=multi-user.target*

 What you have to do is to change the playback-device.
 The implementation relies on portaudio.
-It exist an application in the repo, that list the DAC connected at your computer.
-You have to copy the devices you want to use as playback-device.
+It exist an application inside the repo, that list all audio devices connected to your computer.
+You have to copy the devices you want to use as playback-device to the config.
 As you can see.
-My DAC, means my playback-device is a PROJECT Audio RS DAC.
+My DAC, means my playback-device is a PROJECT Audio RS DAC connected at (hw:1,0).

-In order to get a list of your devices run a binary included in the downloaded repo.
+In order to get a list of your devices run a commnand included in the downloaded repo.

     cd /usr/ifi

 run:

-    ifi-tidal-release/pa_devs/bin/run.sh
+    ifi-tidal-release/pa_devs/run.sh

 You get an output like this, from which you have to read the "name" of the DAC device you wish to use.
 While you are doing this the connected DAC must be plugged in and switched on.